 Surrogate mother contracts

-If the pregnancy results from sexual intercourse, the sperm or egg donor has one year to apply to the court to have his or her paternity or maternity recognized.
+If the pregnancy results from sexual intercourse, the donor has one year to apply to the court to have filiation with the child recognized.

-During this period, the mother’s spouse (of either sex) cannot oppose the application on the ground of possession of status consistent with the act of birth.
+During this period, the spouse of the parent who gave birth to the child cannot oppose the application on the ground of uninterrupted possession of status.

 Filiation by adoption

 When you adopt a child, you create a family relationship between you and the child on the basis of a legal act.
 This relationship replaces the bond between the child and his or her biological parents, except if the child is adopted by the spouse of the child's mother or father.
 In other words, the child no longer belongs to his or her birth family.

 Filiation by adoption gives you the same rights and obligations as filiation by blood.